Pinpoint Travel Health

 Road travel

-If you plan to stay longer than one year, you should apply for a Japanese driving licence.
-See living in Japan.
+If you plan to stay longer than one year, see how to apply for a Japanese driving licence.

 There are 2 types of driving insurance available in Japan: compulsory insurance (‘jibaisekihoken’) and voluntary insurance (‘nin’i no jidoshahoken’).
 The compulsory insurance on its own may be insufficient in cases of personal liability.

-Drink-driving is a serious offence in Japan, and the legal limit of alcohol in your system is much lower than in UK.
+Drink-driving is a serious offence in Japan, and the legal limit of alcohol in your system is about a third of the UK limit.
 If you are found to be over the limit, you may get a fine and possible imprisonment.
-There are also penalties for allowing someone to drink and drive (for example, if you’re a passenger in a vehicle being driven by a drunk driver).
+There are also penalties for allowing someone to drink and drive.
 The passenger could face arrest if the police suspect they were aware of the driver’s alcohol consumption.

 Driving standards

 Roads are well maintained, and driving is on the left.
-Road rules are mostly the same as in the UK, but drivers should pay particular attention to:
+Watch out for:

 • pedestrians crossing roads at green lights, especially at junctions

-• cyclists travelling on the pavements or on the wrong side of the road and without lights at night
+• cyclists riding on the wrong side of the road and without lights at night

 Extreme weather and natural disasters